alexandrejulien/yarp-reverse-proxy/README.md

 ## About The Project

 Peppermint Reverse Proxy is a simple implementation of Microsoft Yarp Project (https://microsoft.github.io/reverse-proxy/). <br />
-It's a out of a box version of Yarp librairie, intergrated into a light asp.net application.
+It's a out of a box version of Microsoft Yarp Project library, intergrated into a light asp.net application.
+The objective is to propose a yarp reverse proxy without having to go through a development stage and only the configuration of yarp

 Multiples platforms are availables :
 - Portable (.NET 6 Runtime dependency)